 Authors who would like to present their work at the conference are invited to submit their abstracts (maximum 250 words) for consideration by the organising committee.
 Abstracts may involve ongoing work or completed research.
-Abstracts for consideration should be submitted by emailing EUROHOpe@bath.ac.uk by 7 July 2023.
+Abstracts for consideration should be submitted by emailing EUROHOpe@bath.ac.uk.
+The submission window has been extended and now all submissions must be emailed by no later than 21 July 2023.
 All authors will receive an email no later than 28 July 2023 regarding whether their submission has been accepted for presentation at the mini-conference.

 Registration, which is free of charge, should be completed by emailing EUROHOpe@bath.ac.uk with a completed registration and submission form by no later than 11 August 2023.
 When registering, please be sure to fill out all possible fields.

 Humanitarian Operations Research studies decision-making problems related to providing logistical assistance for humanitarian purposes, and in response to humanitarian crises.
 The primary objective of humanitarian operations is to save lives, alleviate suffering, and maintain human dignity.
 Scientific interest and research output on the topic have seen a rapid increase within the last decade.